Chapter 7: Vital Signs

 Hypotension

 A number of factors can cause hypotension (low blood pressure).
-Hypotension is considered less than 95/60 mm Hg in a normotensive adult.
+Hypotension is considered less than 90/60 mm Hg in a normotensive adult.
 However, low blood pressure measurements are always interpreted in the context of a client’s baseline and past blood pressure readings as well as their current health state.
-Common symptoms associated with hypotension are lightheadedness, loss of consciousness, blurry vision, clammy skin, and fatigue.
+Common symptoms associated with hypotension are lightheadedness, loss of consciousness, blurry vision, nausea, and fatigue.

 Orthostatic Hypotension

-Orthostatic hypotension is a drop in blood pressure when the client moves from lying to sitting to a standing position.
+Orthostatic hypotension is a specific type of hypotension that involves a drop in blood pressure associated with postural changes.
+Specifically, there is a drop in blood pressure when the client moves from lying to standing position (and sometimes from sitting to standing).

 Have you ever stood up quickly and felt dizzy for a moment?
-This is because, for one reason or another, blood is not getting to your brain so it is briefly deprived of oxygen.
+This is because, blood is not getting to your brain so it is briefly deprived of oxygen.
+It can appropriate to assess for the presence of orthostatic hypotension when a client reports feeling dizzy, light-headed, or when they sit up or stand up, or with a client who has been experiencing falls with no specific cause.

-If the sympathetic system cannot increase cardiac output, then blood pressure into the brain will decrease, and a brief neurological loss can be felt.
-This can be brief, such as a slight ‘wooziness’ when standing up too quickly, or could lead to a loss of balance and neurological impairment for a period of time.
-The name for this is orthostatic hypotension, which means that blood pressure falls below the homeostatic set point when standing.
+If the sympathetic system cannot increase cardiac output, then blood pressure decreases, and a neurological loss can be felt.
+This can be brief, such as a slight dizziness when standing up too quickly, or could lead to a loss of balance, a fall, and neurological impairment for a period of time.
+The name for this is orthostatic hypotension, which means that blood pressure falls with postural changes from supine to standing.
 It can be the result of standing up faster than the reflex can occur, which may cause a benign ‘head rush,’ or it may be the result of an underlying cause.

-There are two basic reasons why orthostatic hypotension occurs.
-First, blood volume is too low and the sympathetic reflex is not effective.
+There are several reasons why orthostatic hypotension occurs that can be cardiac or neurogenic related.
+For example, the blood volume may be too low and the sympathetic reflex is not effective.
 This hypovolemia may be the result of dehydration (related to factors such as severe diarrhea or vomiting) or medications that affect fluid balance, such as or .
 The second underlying cause of orthostatic hypotension is autonomic failure.
 Several disorders can result in compromised sympathetic functions, ranging from diabetes to multiple system atrophy (a loss of control over many systems in the body), and addressing the underlying condition can improve the hypotension.
 Orthostatic hypotension is more common with advancing age and can be aggravated by antihypertensive medications.

 How to Assess Orthostatic Hypotension

 Orthostatic hypotension is assessed by measuring orthostatic or postural blood pressure and pulse changes.
-This procedure is done by assessing when the client moves from supine to sitting to standing.
-There are variations in how this procedure is done in terms of timing.
+This procedure is done by assessing when the client moves from supine to sitting to standing and sometimes from supine to standing.
+There are variations in how this procedure is done in terms of position changes as well as timing (Arnold & Raj, 2017; Fedorowski et al., 2022; Kim & Farrell, 2022; Wieling et al., 2022).
+For example, blood pressure and pulse can be assessed immediately following position change to assess for initial orthostatic hypotension or at 3 minutes to assess for delayed orthostatic hypotension (Fedorowski et al., 2022).
+Because of the variations of assessment, you should document the approach (position changes) and the timing used.
 Here is a common way to proceed:

-- The client rests supine for three minutes.
+1. The client rests supine for five minutes.

 How to Evaluate the Findings